RoshnaVakkeel/Chem_Around_Us/README.md

 <h2 id = "ux"> USER EXPERIENCE UX </h2>
 <h3 id = "us"> User Stories </h3>

-<h3 id = "first-time">  First Time Visitor Goals</h3>
+- <h3 id = "first-time">  First Time Visitor Goals</h3>
-- As a student who is looking for a chemistry-based quiz, I want to solve challenges in the quiz that are inspired from academia, so that it helps me learn new concepts.
+        -  As a student who is looking for a chemistry-based quiz, I want to solve challenges in the quiz that are inspired from academia, so that it helps me learn new concepts. <br>
-- As a student who is looking for a chemistry-based quiz, I want to be given one chance only to click an answer, so that it lets me assess myself well.
+        - As a student who is looking for a chemistry-based quiz, I want to be given one chance only to click an answer, so that it lets me assess myself well. <br>
-- As a student who is looking for a chemistry-based quiz, I want to get awarded for my efforts and my scores to be evaluated, so that I can assess how good I know the subject.
+        - As a student who is looking for a chemistry-based quiz, I want to get awarded for my efforts and my scores to be evaluated, so that I can assess how good I know the subject.<br>
         - As a student who is looking for a chemistry-based quiz, I wish to be able to rate the quiz, so that I can let the creator know how I felt.

-<h3 id="returning"> Returning Visitor Goals</h3>
+- <h3 id="returning"> Returning Visitor Goals</h3>
         - As a student who is revisiting the quiz, I want to be encouraged to play the quiz again and again, so that they I can memorize the contents thoroghly.
         - As a student who is revisiting the quiz, I want to retake the quiz if my scores are low, so that I can try again and learn the answers well.

 - <h2 id = "design">  Design </h2>
     - <h3 id="quiz-struture">  Quiz Structure </h3>